-Jonas manages and coordinates EAF's activities.
+Jonas is responsible for the strategic direction and management of EAF as well as communications with the effective altruism community.
 He studied medicine and economics with a focus on health and development economics, during which time he acquired expertise central to charity evaluation.
 He previously served on the boards of several charities.
-His career choice, motivated by effective altruism, was covered in major Swiss media outlets.

 Director of Strategy